rmat112/bikesharing/README.md

 A few graphs and dashboards can help evaluate what to expect.
 # Results
 ## Task 1.
 Pandas is used to change the datatype of the "tripduration" column from an integer to a datetime datatype to get the time in hours and minutes.
 Once the datatype is changed, the DataFrame is exported as a CSV file to use for the visualizations in the next step.
-Here is a link to the pandas notebook: [NYC_CitiBike_Challenge.ipynb](https://github.com/rmat112/bikesharing/blob/main/NYC_CitiBike_Challenge.ipynb)
+Here is a link to my pandas notebook: [NYC_CitiBike_Challenge.ipynb](https://github.com/rmat112/bikesharing/blob/main/NYC_CitiBike_Challenge.ipynb)
 ![pd1.png](https://github.com/rmat112/bikesharing/blob/main/images/pd1.png)

 ![pd2.png](https://github.com/rmat112/bikesharing/blob/main/images/pd2.png)